Dave870907/Transformer/README.md

 # Transformer
-A translator which can translate english sentence to chinese sentence, and it is made by using architecture of Transformer ( https://arxiv.org/abs/1706.03762 ).
+A translator which can translate English sentence to Chinese sentence, and it is made by using architecture of Transformer ( https://arxiv.org/abs/1706.03762 ).

 ## File tree